Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 But the tragedy is just beginning.
 His revenge is doomed the moment his motivations were born of uncertainty.

 At times, Oldboy displays a not-so-subtle symbolism.
 Revenge is a dish best served cold, and Oh Dae-su begins his journey devouring an entire living squid.
 It’s no surprise that Quentin Tarantino, President of the Jury of the 2004 Cannes Film Festival (where Oldboy won the Grand Prix), was a big supporter of the film.

 But unlike Tarantino's films, violence in Oldboy is not based on gallons of blood or constant bone-breaking, but in a constant psychological tension that decants in a third act where the main character's soul suffers a systematic demolition.

-Oldboy, however, is not shy on explicit violence.
-Hammer in hand, Oh Dae-su, channeled by the great Choi Min-sik, makes his way through a legion of enemies in one of the most iconic, entertaining and violent sequences of all times.
+Oldboy, however, is not shy about explicit violence.
+Hammer in hand, Oh Dae-su, channeled by the great Choi Min-sik, makes his way through a legion of enemies in one of the most iconic, entertaining, and violent sequences of all time.

 Oldboy is an absolute cruelty piece that works because of its cannibal structure.
 It's the visceral vengeance dominated by a better-prepared retaliation.
 It's the difference between a vengeance dominated by ego and a more fermented one, where pride and self-preservation aren't priorities.

 Yoo Ji-Tae's Lee Woo-Jin is a memorable villain.
 His exaggerated and unfair personal revenge is not limited to inflicting hurt but to recreating the conditions of the original tragedy.
 Woo-Jin shapes the life of his enemy to emulate parts of his own when he was the victim.
 It's a cruel overkill, one designed with lots of money, time, and dedication.
 It's a tale of the impulsiveness destroyed by the planning.